 Recently a new French bakery/patisserie called Parémi opened its doors in Vienna.
 If you know my love for sweet things you must realize that I had to make my way here.
 So on a Saturday not long ago I found myself waiting in line for coffee and a croissant.

 Coming inside you can see all the way back to the kitchen were the miracles happen.
 Looking for a table I saw that at the big community table in front seats were still available, while places in the back were reserved with jackets and hats.
-Clearly self-service here; as is also indicated with signs on the tables.
+Clearly self-service here; signs on the tables also indicate that.

 While waiting I inspected the fresh looking sandwiches which looked so enticing if you are in the mood for something salty.
 I ended up with a chocolate cake though after being set on a pain au chocolate.
 Maybe not the healthiest breakfast option but the choices were limited.